Klus3kk/Aniimal-Programming-Language/docs/development/architecture.rst

 Architecture
 ============

-This document explains the internal architecture of the Animal language interpreter, providing insight into how it's designed and how the various components work together.
+This document explains the internal architecture of the Animal language interpreter.

 Overview
 -------